AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-batch.md

 ## Use cases {#use-cases}

-To help you better understand how and when you should use the Magnite Streaming Batch destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.
+To help you better understand how and when you should use the Magnite Streaming: Batch destination, here are sample use cases that Adobe Experience Platform customers can solve using this destination.

 ### Use case #1 {#use-case-1}

-*You have activated an audience on the Magnite Streaming Real-Time destination*
+*You have activated an audience on the Magnite Streaming: Real-Time destination.*

-*Any audience(s) activated via the Magnite Streaming Real-Time destination must also use the Magnite Streaming Batch destination, as the Batch delivery is meant to replace the Real-Time delivery, in order to make it persistent*
+*Any audience(s) activated via the Magnite Streaming: Real-Time destination must also use the Magnite Streaming: Batch destination, as the Batch delivery is meant to replace the Real-Time delivery to make it persistent within the Magnite Streaming platform.*

 ### Use case #2 {#use-case-2}

-*You want to activate an audience in a batch/daily cadence to the Magnite Streaming platform*
+*You want to activate an audience in a batch/daily cadence to the Magnite Streaming platform.*

-*Any audience(s) activated via the Magnite Streaming Batch destination will be delivered in a batch/daily cadence, and will then be targettable in the Magnite Streaming platform*
+*Any audience(s) activated via the Magnite Streaming: Batch destination will be delivered in a batch/daily cadence and will then be targettable in the Magnite Streaming platform.*

 ## Prerequisites {#prerequisites}

-To use the Magnite Streaming Batch destination in the Adobe Experience Platform, you must first have a Magnite Streaming account.
-If you do not have a Magnite Streaming account, but would like one, reach out to Magnite Streaming directly.
-If you already have a Magnite Streaming account, and are not seeing the Magnite Streaming Batch destination tile in the Adobe Experience Platform, please reach out to your Adobe account manager to gain access to the Magnite Streaming destination tiles.
+To use the Magnite destinations in the Adobe Experience Platform, you must first have a Magnite Streaming account.
+If you have a [!DNL Magnite Streaming] account, please reach out to your [!DNL Magnite] account manager to be provided credentials to access [!DNL Magnite's] destinations.
+If you do not have a [!DNL Magnite Streaming] account, please reach out to adobe-tech@magnite.com

 ## Supported Identities {#supported-identities}

-The Magnite Streaming Batch destination can receive *any* identity sources from the Adobe CDP.
+The Magnite Streaming: Batch destination can receive *any* identity sources from the Adobe CDP.
 Currently, this destination has three Target Identity fields for you to map to.
 Please note: *any* identity sources can map to any of the magnite_deviceId Target Identities:

 | Identity Source | Description | Consideration |
 |:--------------------------- |:------------------------------------------------------------------------------------------------ |:------------------------------------------------------------------------------------- |